Five people airlifted to hospital after serious crash in Kaitāia

 The driver of the ute was killed in the crash on State Highway 10 near the Z service station just after 3pm.

 Bunn said the ute had been "travelling at some speed for some reason".
-The investigation was ongoing.
+The investigation is ongoing.

 Police have advised motorists to take extra care on the road this long weekend.